Chris Pappas (American politician)

 Christopher Charles Pappas (/'pæpəs/ PAPP-əss; born June 4, 1980) is an American politician who has served as the U.S. representative from New Hampshire's 1st congressional district since 2019.
-A member of the Democratic Party, Pappas previously served on the New Hampshire Executive Council from 2013 to 2019.
+A member of the Democratic Party, Pappas served on the New Hampshire Executive Council from 2013 to 2019.

 Pappas is the first openly gay man to represent New Hampshire in Congress.
 His district covers much of the southern and eastern parts of New Hampshire and includes the state's largest city, Manchester, as well as the Seacoast and the Lakes Region.

-On April 3, 2025, Pappas announced his candidacy for the U.S. Senate seat to which Jeanne Shaheen had declined to run for reelection in 2026.
+He is the party's nominee for U.S. Senate in the 2026 election, facing Republican nominee John E. Sununu.

 Early life and education

 Pappas was born in Manchester, New Hampshire, the son of Dawn and Arthur Pappas.
 His paternal great-grandfather, also named Arthur Pappas, arrived in New Hampshire as a new American citizen in the early 20th century, having recently emigrated from Greece.
 In 1917, Arthur Pappas and his cousin Louis Canota founded an ice cream shop in Manchester.
 By 1919, they had expanded the business into a restaurant, now known as the Puritan Backroom, and in 1949, they added a function room.
-In 1974, Charlie Pappas, grandfather of Chris Pappas and co-owner of the Puritan at the time, invented the chicken tender.
+In 1974, Charlie Pappas, grandfather of Chris Pappas and co-owner of the Puritan at the time, claimed to have invented the chicken tender.
 The business remains family-owned, and as of 2020, Chris Pappas was one of the owners.

 Pappas graduated from Manchester Central High School in 1998.
 He then attended Harvard College, earning his Bachelor of Arts in government in 2002.
-While at Harvard he wrote for The Harvard Crimson.
+While at Harvard, he wrote for The Harvard Crimson.

 Early political career

 In 1996, as a high school student, Pappas met Jeanne Shaheen, then a state senator and the Democratic nominee for governor.
 He signed on as a volunteer for Shaheen's campaign, marking his first foray into politics.

-Pappas returned to Manchester after graduating college and was elected to the New Hampshire House of Representatives in 2002.
+Pappas returned to Manchester after graduating from college and was elected to the New Hampshire House of Representatives in 2002.
 He served two terms before being elected treasurer of Hillsborough County.
 He was defeated by Bob Burns for a third term as county treasurer in 2010.

 In 2012, Pappas was elected to the New Hampshire Executive Council from the 4th district, defeating Burns.
 He was reelected in 2014 and 2016.